 Can’t find the information that you need on another part of our site?
 Here are the answers to some frequently asked questions about our practice!

 Do you accept insurance?

 We believe in quality physical therapy.
-To live up to this standard it requires the experience and skills of a licensed physical therapist.
-Therefore, we don’t use assistants or have the PT simultaneously see multiple patients.
-Our clinicians are very experienced (usually at least 5 years of clinical experience and/or an advanced degree), exclusively treat each patient for 45 minutes, and you are one-to-one with the physical therapist throughout the rehabilitation process.
-In addition, my office emphasizes sophisticated hands on treatment techniques, followed by prescriptive therapeutic exercises, movement re-education, and strength training.
+To live up to this standard, we do not use assistants or have the PT simultaneously see multiple patients.
+Each patient is treated One-to-One for 45 minutes.
+Our clinicians are very experienced (usually at least 5 years of clinical experience and/or an advanced degree).
+In addition, the office emphasizes sophisticated hands on treatment techniques, followed by prescriptive therapeutic exercises, movement re-education, and strength training.
 We promote patient education and home exercise programs as an adjunct to the patient’s office visit to speed recovery and prevent a relapse.
-I believe the preceding approach results in the highest level of patient rehabilitation and satisfaction.
 We also stay in very close contact with your referring doctor and generate an Initial Evaluation, Progress and Discharge Report to keep them informed about your status.